josigar123/hydrophonic-detection/README.md

 ---

 ## 🧠 Overview

-This project proposes a solution for using passivevly monitored hydroacoustic data captured by hydrophones for detecting passing marine vessels.
-The system has been developed by Joseph K. Gargari, Victor L. Dehli, Christoffer Aaset, Bård Bremnes and Henrik B. Eriksen as part of the Bachelor's project at the University of South-Eastern Norway (USN), spring 2025.
+This project proposes a solution for using passively monitored hydroacoustic data captured by hydrophones for detecting passing marine vessels.
+The system has been developed by **Joseph K. Gargari**, **Victor L. Dehli**, **Christoffer Aaset**, **Bård Bremnes** and **Henrik B. Eriksen** as part of the Bachelor's project at the **University of South-Eastern Norway (USN)**, spring 2025.

+### 🤝 Collaboration

-It's been developed in collaboration with the EU-funded project: SMAUG (Smart Maritime And Underwater Guardian), a pipeline of operations with the goal of securing harbours from smuggling of drugs and weapons and trafficking.
-Read more about SMAUG here: https://smaug-horizon.eu/.
-In the context og the SMAUG system, it represents the acoustic detection sub-system, responsible for automatically detecting passing vessels and capturing both acoustic data as well as AIS (Automatic Identification System: https://en.wikipedia.org/wiki/Automatic_identification_system) data.
+It's been developed in collaboration with the EU-funded project: **SMAUG** (Smart Maritime And Underwater Guardian), a pipeline of operations with the goal of securing harbours from smuggling of drugs and weapons and trafficking.

+🔗 **Learn more about SMAUG:** https://smaug-horizon.eu/

+In the context of the SMAUG system, it represents the **acoustic detection sub-system**, responsible for automatically detecting passing vessels and capturing both acoustic data as well as **AIS** (Automatic Identification System: https://en.wikipedia.org/wiki/Automatic_identification_system) data.

+### 🌍 Real-World Impact

-Monitoring harbours, especially busy harbours with a lot of shipping traffick is of special interest for countries such as Norway and Canada who has the second longest, and longest coastlines in the world respectively, giving this system a very real and potentially impactful purpose for existing.
+Monitoring harbours, especially busy harbours with a lot of shipping traffic is of special interest for countries such as **Norway** and **Canada** who have the second longest, and longest coastlines in the world respectively, giving this system a very real and potentially impactful purpose for existing.

+### 🔬 Development Status

-What has been developed here is still in its prototyping phase and should be considered the first iteration of the proposed solution, and is expected to be further developed and advanced in the future.
+What has been developed here is still in its **prototyping phase** and should be considered the first iteration of the proposed solution, and is expected to be further developed and advanced in the future.
 With this in mind do not expect a "perfect" system, but a well-formed prototype and an image of the potential such a system can bring.

-From numerous practical tests and demonstrations, the results observed gives a promising outlook for further development of the system.
+From numerous practical tests and demonstrations, the results observed gives a **promising outlook** for further development of the system.

 ---

-## Acoustc Detection
+## 🎯 Acoustic Detection

 ---

 ## ✨ Features

+### 🔄 Real-Time Processing
-- Real-time signalprocessing of hydroacoustic data
+- Real-time signal processing of hydroacoustic data
 - Real-time data streaming of hydroacoustic data and AIS data
-- Automatic detection of hydroacoustic evenets using signalprocessing techniques
+- Automatic detection of hydroacoustic events using signal processing techniques

+### 🖥️ User Interface
-- A clean and modern looking GUI for user-interraction
+- A clean and modern looking GUI for user-interaction
+- A rich selection of parameters to adjust for real-time signal processing
+- An interface for downloading acoustic data locally to the user's machine

+### 📊 Visualization Capabilities
-- Real-time visualization of spectrograms
+- Real-time visualization of **spectrograms**
-- Real-time visualization of DEMON-spetrograms
+- Real-time visualization of **DEMON-spectrograms**
-- Real-time visualization of waveform envelope
+- Real-time visualization of **waveform envelope**
-- Real-time visualization of waveforms from each connected channel
+- Real-time visualization of **waveforms** from each connected channel
-- Real-time visualization of geospacially accurate AIS data
+- Real-time visualization of **geospatially accurate AIS data**

+### 💾 Data Management
 - Automatic capture and storage of acoustic data and AIS data logically encapsulated as a "detection"

-- A rich selection of parameters to adjust for real-time signalprocessing
-- An interface for downloading acoustic data locally to the users machine
+### 🏗️ System Architecture
-- A system architecture with support for a distributed system and future underwater deployment (See ["Ocean Side"](#-system-architecture) section of system architecture image)
+- A system architecture with support for a **distributed system** and future underwater deployment (See ["Ocean Side"](#️-system-architecture) section of system architecture image)
+- An **"offline-first"** system-design, making the underlying network infrastructure of deployment-area irrelevant and giving flexibility as to where the system can be deployed

 ---